 During the holidays, your children will get toys that blink, light up, sing and shine.
 However, the batteries powering those fun toys can be extremely dangerous to them.
-In honor of Safe Toys and Gifts Month opens in new window, Batteries Plus would like to encourage parents to take measures to keep button cell batteries out of their reach.
+Batteries Plus would like to encourage parents to take measures to keep button cell batteries out of their reach.

 Button cells are small, disk-shaped batteries (most-commonly used for calculators, watches, toys and hearing aids) that can easily be swallowed.
 According to Medline Plus, the number of children treated in emergency rooms for button cell related injuries has almost doubled over the past 20 years.